 5 Conventions

-None.

-{Editor’s note: Further work needs to occur on the definitions of / conventions for the terms for aggregation / grouping and multiplexing.}6 H.248.1 defined stream grouping and aggregation
+This Recommendation uses the terms “Grouping”, “Aggregation” and “Multiplexing”.
+As per the definitions:

+Grouping describes the process using H.248 to group streams together that share a common stream semantic.

+Aggregation describes the process of using H.248 to indicate that the media of several streams is aggregated in a single stream.

+Multiplexing is the process used to carry multiple streams over the same transport..

+6 H.248.1 defined stream grouping,aggregation and multiplexing

-This clause describes the existing H.248.1 mechanisms related to grouping of streams.
+This clause describes the existing H.248.1 mechanisms related to stream grouping, aggregation and multiplexing.

 6.1 Reserve Group

 Within a single stream H.248.1 allows multiple sets of local and/or remote parameters to be specified.
 This is accomplished through the use of the ReserveGroup attribute (clause 7.1.7.1.2/[ITU-T H.248.1]).
 This allows a MGC to request that a MG reserve resources for functions described in each group.
 Media packets may be sent or received according to any of the groups although only a single alternative may be active at any given time.
-The Reserve Group concept does not describe any grouping semantic.
+The Reserve Group concept does not describe any grouping semantic other than an implicit semantic indicating that the different groups may only be sent one at a time As such the Reserve Group concept does not lead to aggregated streams.
+The use of aggregation on streams related to each other by reserve group is not possible unless they are also grouped with other grouping semantics.
 Clause 8.6.3 describes several grouping semantics where the reserve group concept may be used.

 6.2 Stream multiplexing using transport address information

-{Editor’s note: How the multiplexing clause relates to stream grouping needs further explanation.}

 Typically a single media stream is assigned to a single H.248 Stream endpoint by specifying a unique address/port combination in the Local Descriptor per H.248 Stream on a Termination along with the associated media properties.
 In general to indicate the use of a multiplexed media stream where multiple streams are sent using the same transport address, the MGC requests the same address/port in the Local Descriptor for all H.248 Streams that are to make up the multiplexed media stream.

+As such when the same transport address/port is used for several streams there is an implicit grouping semantic which effectively multiplexes several streams over the same transport.

 For text based H.248 SDP is used for each Local Descriptor.
 In order to request to the same address/port the following conditions must be must: